 - Able to lead, motivate and understand the needs of others

 - Strong organizational skills with attention to details and timelines

 - Able to work quickly in a remote virtual setting

 - Computer skills, facility with word-processing and spreadsheet applications

 - Coordination and planning of tasks and time management

 - Recognize potential obstacles and work within set timelines

 - Conscientious and precise delivery of work even when under pressure

-- Ability to make public presentations and represent MAPS/MPBC at conferences
+- Ability to make public presentations and represent MAPS/MAPS PBC at conferences

 Salary range disclosed upon request.